Main Page Content

 - Is transported to the hospital

-Answer: Conduct Probation shall be for a designated period of time and includes the probability of more severe disciplinary sanctions if the student is found responsible for violating the Code of Student Conduct or College Policies during the probationary period.
-Any violation committed during the probationary period may result in a review of the student’s status at The College at Brockport.
+Conduct Probation shall be for a designated period of time and includes the probability of more severe disciplinary sanctions if the student is found responsible for violating the Code of Student Conduct or College Policies during the probationary period.
+Any violation committed during the probationary period may result in a review of the student’s status at SUNY Brockport.
 (Code of Student Conduct, p.
 9).